wturrell/list-sub-pages/readme.txt

 The plugin provides a shortcode generator page(Option Page) in which dynamic shortcode is generated simultaneously when you select your options from the options field.
 The selected values are passed as a shortcode parameters and everytime you visit the page you can generate the shortcode you want.

-=> Below are the options for displaying subpage if exists for that particular parent page.
+Below are the options for displaying subpage if exists for that particular parent page.

-	== Title
+* Title

-	== Displaying Sub Pages using a Sorting Order option.
+* Displaying Sub Pages using a Sorting Order option.

-=> Below are the options to add effect in the parent pages display when subpages are not available to display.
+Below are the options to add effect in the parent pages display when subpages are not available to display.

-	== Displaying parent page as per Sorting Criteria
+* Displaying parent page as per Sorting Criteria

-	== Page Exclusion, to not show the title of specific pages.
+* Page Exclusion, to not show the title of specific pages.

-	== Depth Level,
+* Depth Level,

-	== Parent Sort Order, displaying parent pages title link using a Sorting Order option.
+* Parent Sort Order, displaying parent pages title link using a Sorting Order option.

-=>You can Copy the Dynamic Shortcode and paste where you want to display subpages or parent pages list.
+You can Copy the Dynamic Shortcode and paste where you want to display subpages or parent pages list.

 Dynamic Shortcode:
 e.g: [sub_page title='Pages' sort_order='DESC' sort_by_values='ID' exclude_page_id='13' depth='2' sort_order_parent='DESC' ]